wp-plugins/posts-in-sidebar/readme.txt

 6. Displaying the full set of items (categories, date, author, tags, and so on).

 == Changelog ==

+= 1.21 =

+* NEW: Added an option to exclude the current post in single post page or the current page in single page.
+* Added an alert in the widget admin if the current theme doesn't support the Post Thumbnail feature.

 = 1.20 =